Image Credit: Marcio Jose Bastos Silva/Shutterstock.com

 Concrete foundations joined with bolts and nails support the wooden components.
 Critical joints are reinforced with steel plates.
 Wooden roller coasters require an immense amount of parts in their construction.

-American Eagle roller coaster, build for in the state of Illinois used: Six Flags Great America
+The American Eagle roller coaster, build for Six Flags Great America in the state of Illinois used:

 In reality, the massive structure supporting the coaster is the only thing that’s wooden.
 The construction materials, track, lift chain, wheels, and cars themselves are composed of substructures and other materials made of metal or fiberglass.